 One extra thing I want to say is that when it comes to the regular filters (not the HEPA ones) some Shark vacuum models have felt and others use rubber filters.

 Your Shark vacuum gives you so much and it asks for so little in return.
-People make the mistake of thinking that just because Shark say their vacuums never lose suction that they do not have to do anything to make that so.
+People make the mistake of thinking that just because Shark says their vacuums never lose suction that they do not have to do anything to make that so.

 Cleaning a vacuum is not a pleasant experience, but it is not hard at all.
 In all honesty, I would say the whole drying of the filters takes longer than the actual cleaning process.
 If your Shark has not been performing the way it usually does, giving it a good clean will really bring it back to life.